Rehab (band): 2002–2004: Cuz We Can, departure of Buford, and hiatus

 For reasons not publicly clarified, Buford left the band, and released 26 unreleased Rehab songs on his website towards the end of his tenure.
 This collection was later known to fans as Cuz We Can.
-22 of the 26 songs were produced by Denny "Steaknife" Campbell, and the album was later given out to on tours by Boone in 2007.
+22 of the 26 songs were produced by Denny "Steaknife" Campbell, and the album was later given out on tours by Boone in 2007.
 Boone also modified the track list of the pressed version, removing certain songs and adding new ones, in light of Buford's departure.

 After two years on the road supporting the Vans Warped Tour and playing with bands such as Linkin Park, the group went on an indefinite hiatus.
 Buford did not return to the group, however, later appeared as host of 2005's Trailer Fabulous on MTV and recorded a single for the show's theme, before joining the short-lived project The Audio Club with Tommy Hendriksen.